Weekend to bring increasing heat in San Diego area -

 Weekend to bring increasing heat in San Diego area

-SAN DIEGO (KUSI) – A period of cooling that made for a fairly temperate start to summer in the San Diego area this week will give way over the next several days to intensifying heat, meteorologists reported Thursday.
+SAN DIEGO (KUSI) – A period of cooling that made for a fairly temperate start to summer in the San Diego area this week will give way to intensifying heat over the next several days, according to meteorologists.

 A low-pressure trough along the California coast will slowly weaken as a large ridge of high pressure builds over the Pacific Northwest during the weekend, bringing local temperatures 5 to 10 degrees above normal to Southern California, according to the National Weather Service.

-Due to the potential for dangerously hot conditions, an NWS excessive- heat watch will be in effect for the local deserts from Sunday morning through Monday evening, the federal agency advised.
+Due to the potential for dangerously hot conditions, an NWS excessive- heat watch will be in effect for the local deserts from Sunday morning through Monday evening.

-Low daytime humidity levels in the arid eastern reaches of the county will fall to around 10% Friday and through the weekend, forecasters said.
+Low daytime humidity levels in the arid eastern reaches of the county are expected to fall to around 10 percent through the weekend, forecasters said.
 Those conditions, combined with dry, gusty winds, will result in elevated wildfire hazards in the deserts and on the eastern slopes of the mountains.

-The potential for dry lightning strikes will be greater initially in the heatwave, when atmospheric moisture will be relatively limited.
-The potential for wetting rainfall may increase later in the week, according to meteorologists.
+The potential for dry lightning strikes will be greater initially in the heat wave, when atmospheric moisture will be relatively limited.
+The potential for rainfall may increase later in the week, meteorologists said.